 - When testing methods are applicable, describe the requirements.

-- Specify how award will be made: i.e. based on 12 months useage ; life cycle costing for 5 years; labor, materials, travel, and perdiem to repair + one year extended warranty, etc.
+- Specify how award will be made (i.e., based on 12 months usage ; life cycle costing for 5 years; labor, materials, travel, and per diem to repair + one year extended warranty, etc.)

 - Indicate the appropriate unit of measure.

-- Use active versus passive voice.
-Ex: “the contractor shall conduct a test” instead of “ a test shall be conducted”.
+- Use active versus passive voice (e.g., “the contractor shall conduct a test” not “a test shall be conducted.")

-- Avoid over-specifying—it will only increase the cost and restrict the competition.
+- Avoid over-specifying, this will only increase the cost and restrict the competition.

-- Or; under-specifying—it may compromise the quality level and you may not receive the product or service adequate to fulfill your needs.
+- Avoid under-specifying, this may compromise the quality level and you may not receive the product or service adequate to fulfill your needs.